robertsdotpm/p2pd/docs/source/general/pipes.rst

         """

 Whether a pipe is for a client or server, UDP or TCP, IPv4 or IPv6, every pipe works the same.
-Pipes are able to process messages as they arrive.
+Pipes are able to queue messages or process them as they arrive.
-They pass these messages to any registered handlers (to process in real-time) or add them to a message queue (to be processed later).
+They pass such messages to any handlers (to process in real-time) or add them to a message queue (to be processed later).

 Interface selection
 ----------------------

-In network programming its very common to write code that doesn't specifically choose a network interface.
+In network programming its very common to write code that doesn't manually choose a network interface.
 The reason for this is arguably because its hard to do; If you don't specify an interface the code will still work.
-But you'll have to be fine with the default chosen by the OS.
+But you'll have to be fine using the default chosen by the OS.

 For some applications this is fine.
 Maybe the only thing that matters is whether the code works.
 But other applications might want to be more nuanced.
 Imagine a server that has multiple interfaces and it wants to select what ones to listen on.
-Or perhaps a torrent client that wants to work across interfaces to improve theoretical download speed.
+Or perhaps a torrent client that wants to work across interfaces (and Internet connections) to increase download speed.

 ..
 IMPORTANT::
     Normally in P2PD you would choose an interface and a route to use for a pipe.
     But to simplify these examples no route is given.
 In which case -- the default interface is loaded for each pipe.
+This is very inefficient as STUN will lookup external addressing each time!

 TCP echo server example
 ------------------------